Startup Due Diligence Checklist for Angel Investors (2026)

 4. Traction & Revenue

-- ✓ Sales pipeline health and conversion rates.
+- ✓ Sales pipeline health and conversion rates (leads to demos to closes).

 5. Financial Projections

-- ✓ Burn rate and current runway (months remaining).
+- ✓ Burn rate and current runway (months remaining at current spend).

-- ✓ Capital efficiency (revenue generated per dollar burned).
+- ✓ Capital efficiency (revenue generated per dollar burned to date).

 6. Legal & IP